 The problem is, this reactive, disorganized approach is terrible for your productivity.
 Email takes up such a large percentage of our time, any inefficiency here is quickly scaled and can easily waste hours of your professional time.

-Having no clear system for response or prioritization will leave you with untouched action items and needless distractions, and with no system of categorical organization, it’s almost impossible to find the emails you need when you need them.
+Having no clear system for response or prioritization will leave you with untouched action items and needless distractions, and with no system of categorical Gmail organization, it’s almost impossible to find the emails you need when you need them.

-Priorities for Gmail Productivity
+Gmail Organization Priorities for Productivity

 Before I delve into specific tips, I want to outline the three main goals you should have throughout this process.
 Each of the 17 tips I’m about to detail will attempt to achieve one or more of these general priorities: